-Throwing Channel 5’s weight behind the idea of a second season, Frow told press: “I was the first one to go, ‘oh we should be doing this again – we should definitely be doing this.’
+Throwing Channel 5’s weight behind the idea of a second season, Frow told press: “I was the first one to go, ‘Oh we should be doing this again – we should definitely be doing this.’
 We will find a way to do it again.
 Look, whatever happens we’re going to do it again.”

-The cast are also on board.
+The All Creatures cast were also on board.
 “Where your character can go next is a really exciting conversation to have,” Callum Woodhouse said, while Samuel West mused: “It’s odd actually how little you get the chance as an actor to play a character for a while.
 And when they’re as important as these ones, the possibility of doing it for more than one would just be wonderful.”

 Anna Madeley added: “We’ve got fingers crossed that we get to play these characters again.”